seven-io/nodered-contrib-sms77/README.md

 *Number(s)**: The phone number(s) to look up separated by comma.

 *Type**: The lookup type to perform.

-*Return JSON?*: If enabled, the API returns a detailed JSON response for MNP lookups.
-All other types return JSON by default.

 *Name*: An arbitrary name for the node helpful for identification.